robguilarr/robguilar/content/posts/ab_testing_cookiecats/ab_testing_cookiecats.md

 ### Data Consistency

-The usability of the data it’s rather good, since we don’t count with “NAN” (Not A Number), “NA” (Not Available), or “NULL” (an empty set) values
+The usability of the data it’s rather good, since we don’t count with “NAN” (Not A Number), “NA” (Not Available), or “NULL” (an empty set) values.

 ```python
 # Function the plot the percentage of missing values